crsmith01/hw10-note-taker/README.md

 ```
 AS A small business owner,
 I WANT to be able to write and save notes
-SO THAT I can organize my thoughts and keep track of tasks I need to complete
+SO THAT I can organize my thoughts and keep track of tasks I need to complete.
 ```